zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection-gb.md

 ## Introduction

-This lab walks you through the steps to download the root certificate from Oracle Cloud Infrastructure and add it to the Oracle GoldenGate wallet.
+This lab walks you through the steps to download the root certificate from Oracle Cloud Infrastructure and add it to the Oracle GoldenGate Service Manager.

 Estimated Lab Time: 5 minutes

 ### Objectives

 In this lab, you will:

 * Download the root certificate for Oracle Cloud Infrastructure from your web browser to your local machine
 * Add the certificate to your Oracle GoldenGate wallet
 * Create a credential on Oracle GoldenGate to connect to OCI GoldenGate